ChloeSAPage/rat-bot/README.md

 ### 1. !ratpic
  Rat bot will send a random picture of a Rat.
 Rat images are given via [Rat API](https://github.com/ChloeSAPage/Rat-API.git).

- If this command fails then the following message will be send by Rat Bot `I don't have any Rat Pics :(`
+ If this command fails then the following message will be send by Rat Bot: `I don't have any Rat Pics :(`

 ### 2. !ratfact

 Rat Bot will send a random fact about rats!
 Rat Facts are given via [Rat API](https://github.com/ChloeSAPage/Rat-API.git).

+## More features to come!